mikenguyen13/data_analysis/_book/05-regression.md

 ### Large Sample Properties

--   let $n \rightarrow \infty$
+-   Let $n \rightarrow \infty$
 -   A perspective that allows us to evaluate the "quality" of estimators when finite sample properties are not informative, or impossible to compute
--   consistency, asymptotic distribution, asymptotic variance
+-   Consistency, asymptotic distribution, asymptotic variance

 **Motivation**